mihaihlodec/deadfilx/README.md

-# Netflix Watch History Analysis Script
+# Netflix Watch History Script

 This script analyzes your Netflix viewing history to show you detailed statistics about your watching habits, including total time spent and a visual activity graph.